Gunnr

-The word is from Proto-Germanic *gunþiz, which is a common element of Germanic names not only in North but also in West Germanic, as second element especially frequent in feminine names (as in Hildegund), as first element also in masculine names (as in Gunther).
+The word is from Proto-Germanic *gunþiz, a common element of Northern and Western Germanic names.
+It is often used as the second element in feminine names (as in Hildegund), and as the first element in masculine names (as in Gunther).

 The earliest attestation of the name is on the Rök Stone where it occurs as part of a kenning for wolf: